robinsonitlab/MD102-Endpoint-Management-Lab/06-Conditional Access/README.md

 ## Objective

-Create and test a Conditional Access policy requiring users to access cloud resources from devices marked compliant by Microsoft Intune.
+Create and test a Conditional Access policy that requires users to access cloud resources from a device marked compliant by Microsoft Intune.

 ## Conditional Access Policy